 The Certified in Production and Inventory Management [CPIM] is a professional certification, provided by APICS since 1973, recognized globally as a standard in production and inventory management.
 So far there are more than 1,00,000 professionals who have achieved this designation to showcase their commitment to the profession.
 This certification enhances the professional value of the individual, increases the earning potential and provides a career advantage over peers.
-One can learn necessary terminologies, concepts and strategies related to various knowledge areas like procurement and supplier planning, demand management, MRP, capacity requirements planning, sales and operations plannig, master scheduling, performance measurements, supplier relationships, etc.Fhyzics, an International Channel Partner (ICP) of APICS, USA offers end-to-end support which includes membership, training, learning materials, weekly review sessions, application support, pre-examination review and examination credit.
+One can learn necessary terminologies, concepts and strategies related to various knowledge areas like procurement and supplier Planing, demand management, MRP, capacity requirements planning, sales and operations planing, master scheduling, performance measurements, supplier relationships, etc.Fhyzics, an International Channel Partner (ICP) of APICS, USA offers end-to-end support which includes membership, training, learning materials, weekly review sessions, application support, pre-examination review and examination credit.

 Knowledge - Possession of the CPIM designation endorses your technical and functional knowledge in Inventory and Production Management.

 Visibility - Your commitment to the profession is recognised and visible across the supply chain community.

 Career Growth - Increases your professional value, hiring potential and credibility thereby ensuring a successful career in the field of production and inventory.

 Improved Performance - The knowledge and skills acquired helps you to improve the job performance.

 As a CPIM Professional - You will know how to optimise

 inventory, increase productivity, systemize operations, improvise customer satisfaction, and increase profitability of the organization.